 The last rule of Rational Medicine is: we must give equal and objective testing to all possible avenues to conquering disease.
 It is only rational.

 Presently our taxes fund the National Cancer Institute, the FDA, and a lot of the Pharmacological Industry’s research.
-Many believe that none of these institutions are on the side of the patient and you’ll hear arguments to support both sides of this issue.
+Many believe that none of these institutions are on the side of the patient, but you’ll hear arguments to support both sides of this issue.

 What Rational Medicine proposes is that our tax dollars go to universities to test objectively non patentable therapies.

 Keeping research at universities objective will be difficult, as many researchers there might wish to leave for the private sector one day, and resisting temptation seems to be impossible at times.
-Thus everyone should be aware of one huge drawback to Randomized Controlled Trails: conflict of interest.
+Thus everyone should be aware of one huge drawback to Randomized Controlled Trials: conflicts of interest.
+[See: Studies Show]

 Science is science.
 It’s only aim should be to discover the truth.
 When we bend it to make a profit, it is no longer science; it is a sham.